LCAV/pyroomacoustics/README.rst

-  Suppose, for example, you wanted to produce a radio crime drama, and it so happens that, according to the scriptwriter, the story line absolutely must culminate in a satanic mass that quickly degenerates into a violent shootout, all taking place right around the altar of the higly reverberant acoustic environment of Oxford's Christ Church cathedral.
+  Suppose, for example, you wanted to produce a radio crime drama, and it so happens that, according to the scriptwriter, the story line absolutely must culminate in a satanic mass that quickly degenerates into a violent shootout, all taking place right around the altar of the highly reverberant acoustic environment of Oxford's Christ Church cathedral.
 To ensure that it sounds authentic, you asked the Dean of Christ Church for permission to record the final scene inside the cathedral, but somehow he fails to be convinced of the artistic merit of your production, and declines to give you permission.
 But recorded in a conventional studio, the scene sounds flat.
-  So what do you do ?
+  So what do you do?

   -- Schnupp, Nelken, and King, *Auditory Neuroscience*, 2010

 Faced with this difficult situation, **pyroomacoustics** can save the day by simulating the environment of the Christ Church cathedral!

-At the core of the package is a room impulse response generator based on the image source model that can handle
+At the core of the package is a room impulse response (RIR) generator based on the image source model that can handle

 * Convex and non-convex rooms